bdonon/ml4ps/docs/source/normalization.rst

 Moreover, we wish to have a normalization process that does not alter the permutation-equivariance of the data.
-For more details about some properties of our data, please refer to :ref:'data-formalism'.
+For more details about some properties of our data, please refer to :ref:`Data Formalism <data-formalism>`.

 Explanation
 -----------